blackbaud/uat-kit/content/walkthroughs/201/custom-fields/index.md

 ---
 layout: layout-sidebar
 name: Setting Custom Fields
-description: In this walkthrough you'll gain experience setting a custom field on a dialog and overriding a default implementations.
+description: In this walkthrough you'll gain experience setting a custom field on a dialog and overriding default implementations.
 order: 40
 ---